On Eisenhart's type theorem for sub-Riemannian metrics on step $2$ distributions with $\mathrm{ad}$-surjective Tanaka symbols: Proof of Theorem

 Now we are ready to complete the proof of the lemma.
 First, assume that $s=n_1+1$.
 Then the case ($B2_2$) and therefore (C3) is impossible, so (C4) holds and the coefficient of the monomial \eqref{monomial 1} is equal, up to a sign, to the expression in \eqref{C4_total} with $s=n_1+1$, so vanishing this coefficient implies \eqref{c^k} for $s=n_1+1$.

-Further, the last paragraph implies the case (C3) does not contribute to the coefficients of the monomials \eqref{monomial 1}, so the only contribution is from the case (C4), which is equal to the expression in \eqref{C4_total}. vanishing of it implies \eqref{c^k}, which completes the proof of Lemma \ref{lemma step 1}. \end{proof}
+Further, the last paragraph implies the case (C3) does not contribute to the coefficients of the monomials \eqref{monomial 1}, so the only contribution is from the case (C4), which is equal to the expression in \eqref{C4_total}.
+Vanishing of the latter implies \eqref{c^k}, which completes the proof of Lemma \ref{lemma step 1}. \end{proof}

 Now given $i\in [1:k]$, assume that $X_{n_{i-1}+1}$ is a local section of $D_i$ such that $X_{n_{i-1}+1}(q)$ is an $\mathrm{ad}$-generating element of $\mathfrak m^i(q)$ in the sense of Definition \eqref{ad_surj_def} for every $q$.
 Let